javalosp/advanced_programming/Lecture_9/Lecture_9_Quiz.md

 - [ ] a).
 To reduce the number of threads used by the program.
 - [x] b).
 To combine the results of a parallel computation into a single result after the parallel region.
 - [ ] c).
 To reduce the amount of memory used by the program.
 - [ ] d).
-To limit the amount of parallelization in a program.
+To limit the amount of parallelisation in a program.

 #### Given the following code, what is the result after the loop?
 ```cpp